guardian/open-platform-site/documentation/md/index.md

-Getting started
+Overview
 ===============

-The Content API is a public service for accessing all the content the Guardian creates and the collections we have of that content (tags and sections).
-There are over one and a half million items available published as far back as 1999.
 This overview will give you some idea of what data is available, how to find what you need, and what you will see when you make a request to us.

 To access the API, you will need to [sign up for an API key](../access), which should be sent with every request.
 Plus, once we have your contact details we will be able to give you notice of any upcoming changes.